VSpaceCode/vscode-which-key/README.md

 }
 ```

 can be serialized into `languageId:javascript;when:sideBarVisible`.
-The string representation can then be use as the value of the binding key.
+The string representation can then be used as the value of the binding key.

 A concrete example of a binding with that condition is as follow: